-- 0 No coaxing required - 1 -
+0 - No coaxing required

-2- Some coaxing required (e.g., after some period of independent eating or only with certain foods)
+$2\,-$ Some coaxing required (e.g., after some period of independent eating or only with certain foods)

-- 3 - - 4 Frequent coaxing required (e.g., needs encouragement for each mouthful) - 5 - - 6 Extreme coaxing required (e.g., required to be fed every mouthful)
+- 4 Frequent coaxing required (e.g., needs encouragement for each mouthful) - 5 -

+6 - Extreme coaxing required (e.g., required to be fed every mouthful)

-47. Does your child's eating cause difficulties socially, for example does it make it difficult for him/her to visit friends, eat at preschool/nursery/childminder, or stay away from home?
+47. Does your child's eating cause difficulties socially, for example does it make it difficult for him/her to go out with or visit friends, eat at school/college/work, or stay away from home?
 Has he/she avoided social situations because of eating?